pluginade/pluginade-scripts/available-commands.md

 #### To run Jest tests on your plugin's Javascript code, run this command:
 `sh pluginade.sh test:js`

+Note: If you want to provide your own custom Jest coniguration, add a `jest.config.js` file to your plugin's root directory, and Pluginade will use that.

 #### To run a security scan on the plugin's PHP code using only security sniffs enabled from WordPress Coding Standards, run this command.
 `sh pluginade.sh security:php`